 “Peter is a superb theory teacher.
 I was so well prepared for my grade 5 exam that I went in to the exam feeling confident knowing we had covered everything thoroughly – I was actually looking forward to it and got 96%.
-I then got 86% in my grade 8 theory exam and I’m now preparing for my second diploma.”
+I then got 86% in my grade 8 theory exam and I’m now preparing for my third diploma, having got 96% in my first diploma.”

-“I was delighted to get 100% in my theory exam.
+“I was delighted to get 100% in my grade 5 theory exam.
 Thank you.”

-I am available to play for church services, weddings and funerals.
+I am director of music at St Mary’s Church, Hemel Hempstead and I am available to play for weddings and funerals elsewhere.
 I am experienced in accompanying large choirs – for example, I accompanied Faure’s Requiem with Nottingham Boys’ Choir.
 I have also given five organ recitals.

 “I just wanted to say how much we have enjoyed your beautiful organ playing in church.”

 “Thank you so much for the lovely music at my wife’s funeral.
 You made it so special.”